Introduction of Section 83 BNS

 BNS Section 83 in Simple Points

-This section applies when a person knowingly goes through a marriage ceremony, aware that the marriage is not legally valid.
+This section applies when a person knowingly goes through a marriage ceremony, even though they are fully aware that the marriage is not legally valid.
+The act of performing such a ceremony with false representation amounts to fraud.

-The person must have a fraudulent or dishonest intention to deceive the other party into believing that the marriage is legitimate.
+For this offence to apply, the person must have a fraudulent or dishonest intention.
+This means they deliberately deceive the other party into believing that the marriage is legitimate, even though they know it is invalid.

-Cases under this section are handled by a Magistrate of the First Class, ensuring that the matter is addressed by a senior judicial authority.
+Cases under this section are tried by a Magistrate of the First Class, a senior judicial authority.
+This ensures that the matter is given the legal scrutiny it deserves and that victims of fraudulent marriages receive proper justice.

 Section 83 BNS Overview